Key Takeaways

 Why are expressways safer than other types of roads?
 Many drivers need to leave local roads and take the highway when traveling to further away destinations, or may choose to take the highway simply to save time.
 Merging onto a highway can be nerve-wracking, especially if you don’t use one often.
 However, while many people assume that highways and interstates are more dangerous than local roads, this isn’t actually the case!

-What Makes Highways Safer for Travel?
+What Makes Highways Safer Than Local Roads?

 Highways are generally safer for vehicle travel than smaller rural roads or city streets.
 According to the National Highway Traffic Safety Administration, there were 4,414 fatal accidents on interstates in 2020.
 With 38,824 car crash deaths reported for 2020, highway accidents only comprised around 9% of deadly accidents.